 I learned about them through a friend.
 The connection led to Caminando Con Papi and El Conde Negro.

-Prior to the making of Caminando con Papi you couldn’t listen to your father’s music.
-With time you overcame your grief and found a way to honor and reinterpret his music on your own terms.
+Before making Caminando con Papi you couldn’t listen to your father’s music.
+With time you overcame your grief and honored and reinterpret his music on your own terms.
 What changed?

 I couldn’t listen to him.
-I’d start crying.
+I’d cry.
 Also, I was blocked; I couldn’t come up with anything.
 Ten years later, I sat down at the piano and composed the arrangement for Tambo in twenty-five minutes.

-I started out by singing the tune the way my father did and I experimented with variations.
-Also, I decided to understate the vocals and highlight the lyrics.
+I started by singing the tune the way my father did and I experimented with variations.
+Also, I understated the vocals and highlight the lyrics.

 Caminando con Papi marks the first time you sing on a project of your own.

-I wasn’t sure I was going to like it.
-I’m not trying to sing like a “salsero” and I wasn’t sure what I was going to do harmonically.
+I wasn’t sure I would like it.
+I’m not trying to sing like a “salsero” and I wasn’t sure what I would do harmonically.
 I didn’t want to transcribe the arrangement and sing it the same way.
 My father wouldn’t have approved of that.
 He was the first one to tell me, “You have to find your own voice.
 Don’t try to imitate me.
 I didn’t bust my ass singing and paying for you to go to college for you to imitate me.”

 Nate Chinen of the New York Times described Caminando con Papi as a, “A brilliant homage to your father.”

-Yeah, that went really well.
-A lot of people liked what I did with Tambo and Cabildo so I decided to include five tunes by my father on El Conde Negro.
+Yeah, that went well.
+Many people liked what I did with Tambo and Cabildo so I included five tunes by my father on El Conde Negro.
 One of Papi’s biggest hits is Catalina La O and another is Soy La Ley.
-By the way, I was in the studio when Victor Paz recorded the trumpet solo on the original recording.
+I was in the studio when Victor Paz recorded the trumpet solo on the original recording.

 There’s also a story behind the tune, Convergencia.
-My father was warned about messing with the tune, the implication being that a Puerto Rican couldn’t do justice to a Cuban classic.
+My father was warned about messing with the tune, the implication because a Puerto Rican couldn’t do justice to a Cuban classic.
 Obviously, he proved them wrong.

 Yes, he did!

 In a case of history repeating itself, I was warned about messing with Convergencia.
-The implication being that I couldn’t possibly do any better than my father’s version or the Cuban version.
-I took that as a challenge and began to compose.
+The implication because I couldn’t do any better than my father’s version or the Cuban version.
+I took that as a challenge and composed.
 When you listen to the tune you’ll notice, towards the end, the drummer and I play “free”.
 That’s our reply to the naysayers, to those who said we couldn’t do it.
-At the end of the day some people are going to like our interpretation and others won’t, you can’t please everybody.
+Some people will like our interpretation and others won’t, you can’t please everybody.

 Either way, your interpretation makes a strong statement.